What Is a Pipe Laser? Understanding Its Purpose and Functionality

 Pipe lasers are cost-effective investments, decreasing the burden on workers in sewer and underground pipe applications.
 By offering an easy-to-use and highly accurate leveling method, pipe lasers effectively reduce work time and simplify the survey process.
 If you’re interested in improving your company’s job success rate and finances with reliable construction technology solutions, SITECH Southwest is here to help.

-As a Spectra Precision partner, SITECH Southwest distributes multiple Spectra pipe lasers in Arizona and Southern California for excavation applications.
+As a Spectra Precision partner, SITECH Southwest distributes multiple Spectra pipe lasers in Arizona, Nevada, and parts of Eastern and Southeastern California for excavation applications.
 This includes the Spectra Precision DG813, DG613 and DG613G pipe laser models, all of which are easy to set up and offer top-notch functionality to maximize efficiency in construction projects.
 With these pipe laser models and assistance from our industry professionals, construction and utility companies can simplify the process of laying pipes while increasing their productivity and profits.

 Not sure which model will work best for your application?
 Our experienced customer representatives can match you with the right innovative solutions for your construction project.
 Using our wealth of experience in providing, maintaining, servicing and repairing construction technology systems, we optimize each construction site solution to help your business minimize operational and repair costs.
 We also back our products with a comprehensive set of services, such as preventive maintenance, upgrades, repairs and equipment training courses.